 Multiple users can work in the same company at the same time.
 Each user should have their own credentials for security and traceability.

-In SaaS mode, multiple companies can be grouped under one customer account (subscription entity with the operator) with central licensing and limits.
-Exact behaviour depends on deployment configuration.
+In SaaS mode, multiple companies can be grouped under one customer account (subscription with OmniFlow) with central licensing and limits according to your plan.

 The issued invoices module handles tax documents for customers.
 It supports the full lifecycle from draft to payment and related accounting actions.